jasminepvo/100devs/journal.md

 • Started and finished Class 22 lecture on Youtube<br>
 • Started and finished Class 23 lecture on Youtube<br>
 • Started and finished Class 24 lecture on Youtube<br>
-• Started and finished Class 25 lecture on Youtube<br>
 • Started and finished Class 26 lecture on Youtube<br>
 • Started and finished Class 27 lecture on Youtube<br>
 • Started and finished Class 28 lecture on Youtube<br>
 • Started and finished Class 29 lecture on Youtube<br>
 • Started and finished Class 30 lecture on Youtube<br>
 • Started and finished Class 31 lecture on Youtube<br>
-• Started and finished Class 32 lecture on Youtube<br>
 • Started and finished Class 33 lecture on Youtube<br>
 • Started and finished Class 34 lecture on Youtube<br>
 • Started and finished Class 35 lecture on Youtube<br>